Afro–Puerto Ricans: Abolitionists

 During the mid-19th century, a committee of abolitionists was formed in Puerto Rico that included many prominent Puerto Ricans.
 Dr. Ramón Emeterio Betances (1827-1898), whose mixed-race parents were wealthy landowners, believed in abolitionism, and together with fellow Puerto Rican abolitionist Segundo Ruiz Belvis (1829-1867), founded a clandestine organization called "The Secret Abolitionist Society".
+The group also included José Basora and Salvador Brau.
 The objective of the society was to free slave children by paying for freedom when they were baptized.
 The event, which was also known as "aguas de libertad" (waters of liberty), was carried out at the Nuestra Señora de la Candelaria Cathedral in Mayagüez.
 When the child was baptized, Betances would give money to the parents, which they used to buy the child's freedom from the master.

 José Julián Acosta (1827-1891) was a member of a Puerto Rican commission, which included Ramón Emeterio Betances, Segundo Ruiz Belvis, and Francisco Mariano Quiñones (1830-1908).
 The commission participated in the "Overseas Information Committee" which met in Madrid, Spain.
 There, Acosta presented the argument for the abolition of slavery in Puerto Rico.
-On November 19, 1872, Román Baldorioty de Castro (1822-1889) together with Luis Padial (1832-1879), Julio Vizcarrondo (1830-1889) and the Spanish Minister of Overseas Affairs, Segismundo Moret (1833-1913), presented a proposal for the abolition of slavery.
+On November 19, 1872, Román Baldorioty de Castro (1822-1889, a free mulatto himself), together with Luis Padial (1832-1879), Julio Vizcarrondo (1830-1889) and the Spanish Minister of Overseas Affairs, Segismundo Moret (1833-1913), presented a proposal for the abolition of slavery.

 On March 22, 1873, the Spanish government approved what became known as the Moret Law, which provided for gradual abolition.
 This edict granted freedom to slaves over 60 years of age, those belonging to the state, and children born to slaves after September 17, 1868.

 The Moret Law established the Central Slave Registrar.
 In 1872 it began gathering the following data on the island's slave population: name, country of origin, present residence, names of parents, sex, marital status, trade, age, physical description, and master's name.
 This has been an invaluable resource for historians and genealogists.